 - Train tickets in and out of Aguas Calientes should also be booked in advance.
-Tickets out book up quicker than coming in.
+Tickets out of town book up quicker than coming in.

 - There are two options to get up to Machu Picchu from Aguas Calientes – you can either hike up or you can take the bus which costs $12 one way.

 - Aguas Calientes is also known as Machupicchu or Machupicchu Pueblo.

 - There are no vehicles in this town apart from the buses to and from Machu Picchu.

 - The town is very small and walkable.